netidx/netidx-book/src/administration/id_map.md

 the resolver under the activation supervisor.
 Pass `--no-id-map` to skip that and use the platform mapper instead.

+A Kerberos install asks which source to use, because a Kerberos principal — unlike a certificate SAN — may well be a real account the platform can resolve:

+![Choosing the id-map source during a Kerberos resolver install.](./tui-id-map-source.png)

+Answer `platform` only if you have a site identity manager (SSSD, FreeIPA, AD) that resolves fully-qualified principals; the mapper runs `id user@REALM`, so without one every lookup fails and callers are denied.
+Answer `none` when you have no identity manager and want each principal treated as its own bare identity with no groups.
+The [seeded permissions](./authorization.md#default-seeded-permsjson) still give every caller their own `<base>/users/<principal>` subtree, because that entry keys on the identity rather than on a group; the shared `users`-group grant is the part you lose.

 ## The JSON schema

 The on-disk file is a single `IdMap` object with four keys: